Seren-Hughes/boops-and-snoots-rescue/README.md

 ## User Stories
 #### Home Page:
-- "As someone visiting the website, I want to easily understand what the organization is about, find information about available animals, learn about the adoption process (including fees) how to get involved or donate, and quickly access contact details, location, and opening hours so I can plan my visit or make enquiries."
+- "As someone visiting the website, I want to easily understand what the organisation is about, find information about available animals, learn about the adoption process (including fees) how to get involved or donate, and quickly access contact details, location, and opening hours so I can plan my visit or make enquiries."

 #### Contact:
-- "As a visitor to the website, I want to easily find contact information so that I can quickly get in touch with the organization for general inquiries."
+- "As a visitor to the website, I want to easily find contact information so that I can quickly get in touch with the organisation for general enquiries."
 - "As someone wanting to ask a question, I want a simple inquiry form so I can send a message without needing to email directly."
-- "As a potential visitor, I want to know the organization’s location, phone number, and opening hours so I can plan my visit."
+- "As a potential visitor, I want to know the organisation’s location, phone number, and opening hours so I can plan my visit."
-- "As a social media user, I want links to the organization’s social accounts so I can follow updates and message them through my preferred platform."
+- "As a social media user, I want links to the organisation’s social accounts so I can follow updates and message them through my preferred platform."
 - "As a user visiting the website, I want a disclaimer that explains the website is fictional so I understand its purpose and context."

 #### Donations: